ptogias/presentations/README.md

-# Presentations Portfolio - Data Illustations
+# Presentations Portfolio - Data Illustrations

 Most of these are in Greek -try to focus on the visualisation part